Piano FAQ: What Is a Dotted Half Note?

-Much like learning half note beats, the best way to start is by clapping the length.
-You can also choose to play any note of your choice adhering to the count, and not concerning yourself with pitch just yet.
+Much like learning half-note beats, the best way to start is by clapping the length.
+You can also choose to play any note of your choice adhering to the count, and not concerning yourself with a pitch just yet.

 Once you’ve mastered the length of the note, you can start incorporating it into a melody.
 Remember to keep on top of your dotted half note rest at the same time, and you’ll be natural before you know it.